 Projects on Trade and Investment Policy

-Tobacco in trade and investment agreements – Since 2001, Congress has prohibited U.S. negotiators from allowing trade agreements to promote tobacco trade.
-Yet the past eight U.S. trade agreements expand market access and give tobacco companies a forum to challenge tobacco controls.
-We work with an international coalition that seeks to exclude tobacco from the benefits of trade and investment agreements, starting with the TPPA.
+Tobacco in trade and investment agreements – For over a decade, Congress has prohibited U.S. negotiators from using trade agreements to promote tobacco trade to undermine restrictions on tobacco products imposed by other countries.
+Nonetheless, the past eight U.S. trade agreements eliminate tobacco tariffs and provide investors with rights similar to those that Philip Morris is using to challenge tobacco control in Australia and Uruguay.
+We have worked with an international coalition that seeks to protect tobacco-control measures from being challenged under trade and investment agreements.
 Recent work:

-Foreign investor rights– Foreign investors are using some of the 2,600 International Investment Agreements (IIAs) to challenge regulations in the public interest:tobacco controls, mining permits, and hazardous waste regulations, to name a few.
-Several countries have begun to limit their IIAs so that foreign investors do not have greater rights than under the national constitution.
-We provide legal analysis to international and South American coalitions working on current trade negotiations.
+Foreign investor rights– Foreign investors are using some of the 3,000 International Investment Agreements (IIAs) to challenge regulations in the public interest:tobacco controls, mining permits, and hazardous waste regulations, to name a few.
+For the past 10 years, we have worked with clients and collaborators in the United States, Europe, Asia and South America on reform of IIAs.
+Several countries have begun to limit their IIAs so that foreign investors do not have greater rights than citizens enjoy under domestic law.
+The United States is negotiating bilateral investment treaties (BITs) with China and India.
 Recent work:

 - Withdrawal of Unilateral Offers of Consent to Investor State Arbitration – Matthew Porterfield